Pumpkin pie spice

-Pumpkin pie spice, also known as pumpkin spice, is an American spice mix commonly used as a flavoring for pumpkin pie, but does not include pumpkin as an ingredient.
+Pumpkin pie spice, also known as pumpkin spice, is an American spice mix developed for flavoring the filling of a pumpkin pie.
+It does not include pumpkin as an ingredient.

-Pumpkin pie spice is similar to the British and Commonwealth mixed spice.
+Pumpkin pie spice is similar to the British and Commonwealth mixed spice, and the medieval poudre-douce.
 It is generally a blend of ground cinnamon, nutmeg, ginger, cloves, and sometimes allspice.
 It can also be used as a seasoning in general cooking.

 As of 2016, pumpkin spice consumables produce $500 million in annual sales.
-The spice is often referred to in the context of a Pumpkin Spice Latte from Starbucks, with the company selling more than 200 million lattes between its launch and 2013, generating revenue of at least $80 million a year.

 History

+Flavour combinations similar to pumpkin spice were known in the medieval period—the 1390s book Le Ménagier de Paris contains a spice mix of 17 parts ginger, 4 parts each cinnamon and sugar, and 2 parts each cloves and grains of paradise.
+Similar spice mixes were often called poudre-douce or sweet powder.

-A "Pompkin" recipe calling for a similar spice mix (mace, nutmeg and ginger) can be found as far back as 1796 in the first known published American cookbook, American Cookery, written by Amelia Simmons:
+A "Pompkin" recipe calling for a similar spice mix (mace, nutmeg, and ginger) can be found in the first known published American cookbook, American Cookery, published in 1796 by Amelia Simmons: